 Without a doubt, Kailua-Kona and Waikoloa are the two best places to stay on Big Island.
 Both of these towns are on the dry side of the island and in close proximity to beaches.

-Kailua-Kona has the most options for accommodation and is closest to town.
-For this reason, it is the most popular choice.
+Kailua-Kona offers the most accommodation options and is closest to town, making it the most popular choice.

 Waikoloa, however, is the better option if you are looking for holiday stays that never require driving or even leaving your resort.
 This area gets the most sunshine, has better beaches, and is designed to be more all-inclusive.